Frequently Asked Questions

 · Access to additional weekly training sessions as agreed by School Mentor

 We believe we offer a very high quality and personalised training programme.
-We choose to collaborate with The University of Warwick, an outstanding provider of ITT and working closely to develop a programme which incorporates hands on work at schools, locally based training and visits to the University.
+We choose to collaborate with The University of Warwick, an outstanding provider of Initial Teacher Education and working closely to develop a programme which incorporates hands on work at schools, locally based training and visits to the University.

 All mentors and class teachers have access to current mentor training by The University of Warwick at the start of the year and also a series of keeping in touch sessions, regular briefings and newsletters.